tean-lai/tean-lai.github.io/content/wiki/ocaml-avoid-redundant-allocations.md

 This does introduce overhead due to hash table checking, but in some programs, it can dramatically reduce memory pressure, leading to improved performance.

+If interested, here is a link to the Wikipedia page: https://en.wikipedia.org/wiki/Hash_consing.